Best Online Adult-Gerontology Nurse Practitioner Programs in Texas

 Online & Campus Based - Visit Website

-The University of Texas Medical Branch's Doctor of Nursing Practice (DNP) in Adult Gerontology Acute Care Nurse Practitioner (AGACNP) offers a comprehensive, flexible online pathway for working nurses seeking advanced clinical expertise.
-The 12-semester program prepares nurses to excel in acute and critical care settings, featuring nationally recognized faculty and a student-centered approach.
-With a minimum 3.0 GPA requirement and one year of nursing experience, students engage in advanced coursework covering transformational leadership, healthcare policy, and clinical specialization.
-The program emphasizes improving healthcare access and equity for diverse populations, with 1,020 clinical hours providing hands-on learning experiences.
+This Doctor of Nursing Practice in Adult Gerontology Acute Care Nurse Practitioner at UTMB provides a flexible online pathway for working nurses, featuring a 12-semester curriculum with 1,020 clinical practice hours.
+The program requires a minimum 3.0 GPA and one year of nursing experience, with no entrance exam mentioned as required.
+Students engage with nationally recognized faculty in advanced coursework covering transformational leadership, healthcare policy, and clinical specialization.
+The online format emphasizes improving healthcare access and equity for diverse populations while preparing nurses to excel in acute and critical care settings through hands-on learning experiences.

 The University of Texas Health Science Center at Houston